babaniyi/babaniyi.github.io/_posts/2023-03-22-writing-system-design-for-search-ecommerce.md

         <figcaption> <center>Figure 1.8: Text encoder's input-output </center></figcaption>
 </figure>

-The text encoder converts text into a vector representation.
-For example, if two separate sentencs have similar meanings, their embeddings are mote similar.
+The text encoder converts texts into a vector representation.
+For example, if two separate sentencs have similar meanings, their embeddings are more similar.
 To build the text encoder, two broad categories are widely available: *statistical methods* and *machine learning based methods*.

 ### **Statistical methods**
 These methods rely on statistics to convert meaningful text into number (vector) representation.
 Three popular methods are: